Wills Articles

 Per Capita

 Let's use the same family scenario again.
 You have a son and a daughter.
 Your son has 3 children and your daughter has 2 children.
 Your will says that you want your children and grandchildren to receive your estate on a "per capita" basis.
-You blindly sign the will because you believe your lawyer understood what you wanted in drafting your will.
+You sign the will without question because you believe your lawyer understood what you wanted in drafting your will.

 Your son dies before you do leaving 3 children on his side.
 Your daughter is still alive.
 "Per capita" means to divide your property equally amongst as many people as there are in the entire group mentioned, regardless of the branches.
 That means with 3 grandchildren and one daughter alive, there are 4 people in total so each will receive a 1/4 share.
 I would wonder if that is what you intended.

 My point is this.
 If you meant for your daughter to receive a 1/2 share and your son's children to split the other 1/2 between them but the lawyer mistakenly used the phrase "per capita" instead, would you be able to catch and correct your lawyer's mistake?
 Would you know that your will did not express your intentions?
 Don't assume that every lawyer can readily tell you what each phrase means.
-I sincerely believe a large number of lawyers cannot.
+I sincerely believe a reasonable number of lawyers cannot.
 I don't use the phrase every day so I have to pause a moment to be certain.
-That's why I like to spell it out in plain english (not latin), even if it does take a few more words!
+That's why I like to spell it out in plain english (not latin), even if it does take a few more words.

-Notice: The information on this website is general in nature only.
+Notice:The information on this website is general in nature only.
 It relates to Saskatchewan, Canada and may not be applicable in your jurisdiction.
 It does not constitute legal advice to you and no solicitor client relationship will be established.
+A conflict check would also be required before our firm can act for someone.
 You should seek specific legal advice regarding your circumstances from a lawyer entitled to practise law in your jurisdiction.